 • Normandy D-Day Landing Beaches Day Trip - Enjoy coastal breezes at the American Cemetery, Omaha Beach, and several other important D-Day sites along the Normandy coast of the English Channel.
 The a/c in the bus will also keep you cool!

-• Mont Saint Michel - Located on the hilltop of a tiny granite island off the Normandy coast, this hilltop abbey should be cool thanks to its thick stone walls.
+• Mont Saint Michel - Located on the hilltop of a tiny granite island off the Normandy coast, this hilltop abbey should be cool thanks to its thick stone walls, plus this area is known for its coastal breezes.
 You'll also have time to explore the picturesque hillside village.
 Note: Your shoulders and knees must be covered, whether you're male or female, to enter the abbey, so dress accordingly.
 Thanks to the air-conditioned bus, you will be comfortable.

 More Articles about Summer in Paris